cahute/cahute/docs/headers/cahute/link.rst

 .. c:function:: int cahute_negotiate_serial_params(cahute_link *link, \
     unsigned long flags, unsigned long speed)

-    Negotiate new parameters for a serial link, and update the medium parameters to these.
+    Negotiate new parameters for a serial link, and update the transport parameters to these.

     The accepted flags here are among ``CAHUTE_SERIAL_STOP_*`` and